markus93/fit-on-test/readme.md

 ## 1. Experiments on the Synthetic, Pseudo-Real and Real Data

-Experiments code is divided into folders: "Experiments_Synthetic", "Experiments_Pseudo" and "Experiments_Real".
+The experiment code is divided into folders: "Experiments_Synthetic", "Experiments_Pseudo", and "Experiments_Real".
-To run experiments read the "readme.md" from each folder.
+Read the "readme.md" in each folder to run experiments.

 ## 2. Preprocessing Data

-The preprocessing of data is done separately in each folder.
+The data is preprocessed separately in each folder.

 ## 3. Generating Figures and Tables for the article and supplementary